-Useful South Africa Travel Tips
+Useful South Africa Vacation Travel Tips

 Not a BBQ, but a Braai

-Braai is Afrikaans for “grilled meat” and that’s exactly what a braai is.
+Braai is Afrikaans for “grilled meat,” and that’s exactly what a braai is.
 A bunch of grilled meat.
-“Having a braai,” just means someone is having a social gathering that is very similar to a bbq, and it’s a South African way of life.
+“Having a braai” means someone is having a social gathering similar to a bbq, and it’s a South African way of life.

 South Africa is the Adventure Capital of the World

-From hiking in the Drakensberg, to free diving with sharks in the KZN, to throwing yourself off the world’s highest bridge bungee you won’t be strapped to get an adrenaline rush on your vacation in South Africa.
+From hiking in the Drakensberg to freediving with sharks in the KZN, to throwing yourself off the world’s highest bridge bungee, you won’t be strapped to get an adrenaline rush on your vacation in South Africa.

 Hide Yo Kids, Hide Yo Wife

 Many homes have bars on the windows, high-security gates for the driveway, and electric fences.
-While, security guards patrol housing complexes, parking lots, banks, malls, and gas stations.
-This isn’t a “rough” area I am talking about, this is every single house – even the high dollar ones in the nice neighborhoods.
+While security guards patrol housing complexes, parking lots, banks, malls, and gas stations.
+These are not “rough” areas I am talking about; this is every single house – even the high dollar ones in the nice neighborhoods.

 Is South Africa Safe?

 Bringing me to my next point.
 Is South Africa safe to travel through?
 Yes, but with vigilance and common sense.
-Don’t flash any fancy items in the wrong places, don’t look like a complete tourist, and don’t walk around foreign areas at night.
+Don’t flash any fancy items in the wrong places, don’t look like a complete tourist, and don’t walk around most areas at night.

 “You will have to take an Uber,” she told us.

-She’s just being paranoid I thought, I mean this place is right around the corner.
+She’s just being paranoid, I thought.
+I mean, this place is right around the corner.

 So I went and tested another staffer.
 “Excuse me, but would you recommend we walk to this XXX restaurant right now?”

-“No I would certainly recommend you take a cab ma’am,” he said.
+“No I would certainly recommend you take a cab, ma’am,” he said.
 So there we were taking a 20 Rand ($1.20) Uber ride to a restaurant three blocks away.
 Better safe than sorry.

 South Africa is a Tipping Nation